 Any water restrictions that may be in place, require strict adherence from the contractor.

 No waste must be allowed to enter the water.
-Waste includes, but is not limited to, paint, varnish, wood and fiberglass dust, oil or oil based products and oily bilge water.
+Waste includes, but is not limited to, paint, varnish, wood and fiberglass dust, oil, or oil-based products and oily bilge water.
 Waste bins are located around the marina.
 We expect contractors to recycle waste where appropriate.
-A waste recovery center is located on the shipyard outside the dry store lounge or the top of Superyacht Shed 64 for timber, metal, comingle, paper/cardboard & can/bottle recycling.
+A waste recovery centre is located on the shipyard outside the dry store lounge or the top of Superyacht Shed 64 for timber, metal, comingle, paper/cardboard & can/bottle recycling.
 We also have can/bottle recycling and paper and cardboard distributed throughout the shipyard – look for the yellow and blue top lids..
 Your effort in recycling will assist in our goal to divert as much waste from landfill as possible.

 Work areas must be kept clean and tidy with prompt removal of all garbage.
 Oily rags, and any flammable material residue are to be disposed of correctly.
 They are not to be placed in the marina’s rubbish bins.
 The marina pontoons and walkways are to be kept clear always.